Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Case Studies: Using stlcg for Robotics Applications

 \subsubsection{Sequence-to-Sequence Prediction}

-We consider a sequence-to-sequence prediction model and demonstrate how regularizing with STL robustness formulas can result in better long-term prediction performance despite only having access to short-term data.
-Sequence-to-sequence prediction models are often used in robotics, such as in the context of model-based control where a robot may predict the future trajectories of other agents in the environment given past trajectories, and use these predictions for decision-making and control \cite{SchmerlingLeungEtAl2018}.
-Often contextual knowledge of the environment is not explicitly labeled in the data, for instance, cars always drive on the road, and pedestrians do not walk into walls.
-Modeling logical formulas as computation graphs provides a natural way, in terms of language and computation, to incorporate contextual knowledge into the training process, thereby infusing desirable behaviors into the model which, as demonstrated through this example, can improve long-term prediction performance despite access to only short-term data.
+In this example, we demonstrate how \texttt{stlcg} can be used to influence long-term behaviors of sequence-to-sequence prediction problems to reflect domain knowledge despite only having access to short-term data.
+Sequence-to-sequence prediction models are often used in robot decision-making, such as in the context of model-based control where a robot may predict future trajectories of other agents in the environment given past trajectories, and use these predictions for decision-making and control \citep{SchmerlingLeungEtAl2018}.
+Often contextual knowledge of the environment is not explicitly labeled in the data, for instance, cars always drive on the right side of the road, or drivers tend to keep a minimum distance from other cars. \texttt{stlcg} provides a natural way, in terms of language and computation, to incorporate contextual knowledge into the neural network training process, thereby infusing desirable behaviors into the model which, as demonstrated through this example, can improve long-term prediction performance.